 I think that if the children are physically active — and the family is active — and the food you’re serving is good quality, then this is less of an issue.
 I mean, two servings of salad or broccoli?
 Works for me!
 Cereal-wise, my secret is to have small bowls without saying anything so that even if they were super-enthused, they can’t really have a huge monster bowl of food.
 Works well with ice cream too!

 This is a pretty darn cool idea, actually, and poking around online, I have to say that Mealpay Plus looks very slick if you have a school with a cafeteria.
-Which is where this is a bit ironic: our fancy Waldorf school doesn’t have a cafeteria, and in fact I don’t know of any Waldorf school that has a centralized cafeteria.
-Instead, we pack our kids lunch, which gives us a lot more control over what they eat.
+This is where this is a bit ironic: our fancy Waldorf school doesn’t have a cafeteria, and in fact, I don’t know of any Waldorf school that has a centralized cafeteria.
+Instead, we pack our kid’s lunch, which gives us a lot more control over what they eat.

 So what do ya think?
 Does attachment parenting and the related parenting philosophies actually help keep your kids slim? 🙂